scritcash/scrit-whitepaper/scrit-whitepaper.md

 a fraud risk that requires complex mitigation, which usually involved using either the user's identity or the user's holdings in his account as a collateral.
-In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes, as in later implementations of ecash (see the "[Basic Security of the ecash Payment System](https://www.win.tue.nl/~berry/papers/cosic.pdf)").
+In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes, similar to later implementations of ecash (see the "[Basic Security of the ecash Payment System](https://www.win.tue.nl/~berry/papers/cosic.pdf)").
 That is, each DBC signing key (from the mint) is associated to a unique tuple